tuvabjornberg/IOOPM-project-Minnesmastarna/proj/project_report.md

     tools you would rather not use in the future

 ## Communication, Cooperation and Coordination

+* Communication between team members through discord, and regular meetings at the beginning of the project.

 In this section, discuss:

     the communication between team members and with people outside the team